oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Comparison with other codes

 The comparison between our results and the outputs of \texttt{LIMFAST} is less straightforward.
 First of all, the code evolves the density and velocity fields using the second-order Lagrangian perturbation theory (2LPT, see e.g.,~Refs.~\cite{Bouchet:1994xp}), which both takes care of non-linear cosmological evolution and of the Lagrangian-to-Eulerian conversion.
 Moreover, since \texttt{LIMFAST} numerically accounts for cell displacement due to the velocity field~\cite{Jensen_2013}, it introduces RSD in the quasi-linear regime.
-Furthermore, the astrophysical model includes more dependencies than the ones we relied on in this work, e.g.,~on metallicity and feedback; in principle, these could be added to our code, but we leave it as future work.
-Finally and most importantly, the line emission in \texttt{LIMFAST} is modeled by using tabulated SEDs.
+Most importantly, the line emission in \texttt{LIMFAST} is modeled by using tabulated SEDs.
+Finally, the astrophysical model includes more dependencies than the ones we relied on in this work, e.g.,~on metallicity and stellar feedback. {In principle, these contributions could be incorporated into our code.
+One approach is to model an analytical functional form that captures their effect and include it in the same way as the stochastic term in Eq.~\eqref{eq:stoch}; for example, the model in Ref.~\cite{Liu_2024} could be used to introduce the effect of bursty star formation induced by delayed supernova feedback.
+Alternatively, more complex models can be calibrated from hydrodynamical simulations and then interfaced with \texttt{oLIMpus}, either through tabulated data or via emulators.
+We leave this extension as future work}.

 Despite these differences, it is interesting to compare the analytical LIM power spectrum with the output of the simulation.
 We do so in Fig.~\ref{fig:compare_power_spectra}, where we show the LIM power spectrum computed with \texttt{oLIMpus} and the power spectrum measured using \texttt{powerbox} on a \texttt{LIMFAST} box.
 The scales that we can access through the \texttt{LIMFAST} run are limited compared with the analytical code, due to the higher computational cost of the simulation; we compromised by choosing a $1\,{\rm Mpc}$ resolution, comparable to the value of $R_0$ in the \texttt{oLIMpus} run. \texttt{LIMFAST} does not account for shot noise, since it does not resolve single halos, but it directly works using the density fields; for this reason, for comparison, we also plot the \texttt{oLIMpus} power spectrum without shot noise.
 Remarkably, the two codes show agreement in the range of scales that can be accessed from the \texttt{LIMFAST} run we performed; \texttt{oLIMpus} has the advantage of being able to probe at the same time large and small scales, in a short computational time.